 Waiting For The Salmon Take

 The River Tay during the early Spring months has heavyweight fresh run Spring salmon present which often turn up on a daily basis even though the vast majority of anglers don't.
 I think it's important to recap on the vital aspect of setting the hook for those who do venture out in the early months for that chance of the 'fish of a lifetime'!

 Consistency Of Scottish Salmon Anglers

-Most seasons including the poorer 2018 salmon fishing season the Tay produces some seriously heavyweight Spring salmon during the early Spring months even though most Tay salmon beats are hardly fished at all.
-Imagine if our salmon reversed the internet 'catch stats' theme into their own version of 'angler stats' and started 'mumbling on' about the lack of salmon fishers present on the beautiful pools of the rivers Dee, Spey, Tweed and Tay as they ascended up river!
+Most seasons the River Tay usually always produces some seriously heavyweight Spring salmon during the early Spring months even though most Tay salmon beats are hardly fished at all.
+Imagine if our salmon reversed the illusionary internet 'catch stats' theme into their own version of 'angler stats' and started 'mumbling on' about the lack of salmon fishers present during early Spring on the beautiful pools of the rivers Tay , Spey, Tweed and Dee as they ascended up river!

 Knowing Exactly How To Make The Salmon Take Count

 For those of you who are sharp enough to realise there's a great salmon fishing opportunity during early Spring on all of the big 4 Scottish salmon rivers make sure you know exactly how to make a hard earned and possible 'fish of a lifetime' stay on all the way to the landing net.
-Far too many salmon hooking opportunities are blown by anglers who've not been properly shown how to deal with a take on the fly or spinning rod for that matter.
+Far too many salmon hooking opportunities are blown by anglers who've not been properly shown how to deal with a take on the fly or even a spinning rod for that matter.

 The Cold Water Salmon Fly Take